swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .python}

-You add, multiply, or do other operations on the elements of a list in the same way you use stand alone variables.
+You add, multiply, or perform other operations on the elements of a list in the same way you use stand alone variables.

 ~~~
 print(print(daily_temps[0] + daily_temps[1])